This section describes settings that are common to all source and destination platforms.

 - File Names Include - specify the list of wildcard patterns for file names, one per line, that will be migrated (*.* for all)

-- Overwrite Updated Documents – enable delta migrations, where a re-migration will cause any items that have been modified (edited, moved, deleted etc) in the source since the last migration to be re-migrated and updated in the destination.
-In the case of migrations to Google Drive, this means that the item will be deleted and re-migrated and will result in a new ID or URL for the file.
+- Overwrite Updated Documents – enable delta migrations, where a re-migration will cause any documents that have been modified in the source, since the last migration, to be re-migrated.
+The modified documents will be deleted and re-migrated and will result in a new ID/URL for the documents.
 See this article for more information.
 This does not affect permissions (permissions are always repatched) or deletion (if a document is migrated, then deleted at the source and there is a subsequent migration run, it will remain in the destination).

 - Filter Date Type – migrate files based on the selection and date ranges set for ‘Migrate Files From’ and ‘Migrate Files To’